Network tipsEncoding tipsUsing a webcamStaying safe in live streams

 - Run a speed test.
 Inbound bandwidth (download speed) is often greater than outbound (upload).
 Make sure your outbound connection is enough to send your stream bitrate.
 Primary + Backup + 20% is recommended.

-- Make sure you are on a reliable network.
-A disruption on your connectivity = a broken stream.
+- Make sure that you are on a reliable network.
+A disruption in your connectivity = a broken stream.

 - Configure encoder(s) for live event at least 2 hours in advance.

 - Start encoder(s) at least 15 minutes before event is scheduled to start.

 - Before clicking Start streaming, check the preview in Live Control Room.

 - Test encoder failover (if applicable).
 Stop the primary encoder (or unplug its ethernet cable) and make sure that the player rolls over to backup encoder.